cade-vs/resrei/README.md

 RESREI has the following comands (aka functions):

+## HELP

+HELP displays help text:

+    rr help
+    rr h
+    rr -h

+All of the above will display help text with examples.

 ## NEW

 NEW creates new reminder.
 It requires at least reminder titile (description):